badges/shields/doc/rewriting-services.md

 </details>

+2. Save validation for last.
+While you're getting things working, you can use `const schema = Joi.any()`, which matches anything.

-2. To keep with the design pattern of `render()`, formatting concerns, including concatenation and color computation, should be dealt with inside `render()`.
+3. To keep with the design pattern of `render()`, formatting concerns, including concatenation and color computation, should be dealt with inside `render()`.
 This helps avoid static examples falling out of sync with the implementation.